Suspect killed, 3 officers injured during police chase in Georgia - KESQ

 Suspect killed, 3 officers injured during police chase in Georgia

-Three law enforcement officers were injured during a police chase in Georgia that ended with one suspect being killed and a second suspect taken into custody, authorities said Monday morning.
+Three law enforcement officers were injured during a police chase in Georgia that ended with one suspect being killed and a second suspect taken into custody, authorities said Monday.

-The officers from the Carroll County Sheriff’s Office, Carrollton and Villa Rica police were taken to hospitals in Atlanta, authorities said at a news conference.
-Their conditions were not immediately known.
+The officers from the Carroll County Sheriff’s Office and Carrollton and Villa Rica police departments were taken to hospitals in Atlanta, authorities said at a news conference.

-The chase began when a Georgia state trooper clocked a car traveling 111 mph on Interstate 20 around 3:30 a.m. on Monday, Capt.
+The chase began when a Georgia state trooper clocked a car traveling 111 mph on Interstate 20 near Bremen around 3:30 a.m.
+Monday, Capt.
 Brandon Dawson of the state patrol said at a news conference.
 The trooper pursued and the car stopped, then drove away, Dawson said.

 The trooper used his vehicle to force the car to stop beside the road, but the driver regained control and “continued to run,” Dawson said.

-Note: Correction: An earlier version of this story misstated the relationship between the suspects.
-They were cousins.